dmeehan1968/Festival2019/README.md

 Before launch
 -------------

-- TODO: Replace Passenger with Forever or similar
+- TODO: NavBar - responsive spacing/sizing of title/left/right (title trunc on mobile)
 - TODO: webpack dotenv - is it necessary, because its baked in
 - TODO: Google Analytics
 - TODO: package.json - version and repository field